ShivaShankarPuvvada/passionoverflow/README.md

 ## NOTES

 - Even if customer deletes anything, we will not delete in our database.
 We will have deleted field in everymodel and make it true.
 We will keep the records until a year (decide this time period later).

+1. Have to add width for summernote.
+If we paste long line, currently it is extending.
+2. Have to add kanban board for tickets.
+3. Have to add filters for all list tables.